-We’re well past the era of “reefer madness,” but folks still have plenty of misconceptions about cannabis.
+While we’re well past the era of “reefer madness,” folks seem to still have plenty of misconceptions about cannabis.
 As an elderly patient, you may wonder about the developments in medicinal cannabis over the years.
 You might even consider trying it out.
 It turns out that not only can seniors benefit from medical marijuana, but they may also find it works better than standard medication.

 Medical marijuana has also been shown to relieve other health issues, but the ones listed above have the most scientific and legal support.
 Not only do they have a lot of research backing their responsiveness to medical cannabis, but they also have the highest likelihood of authorization by state medical marijuana programs.